 The differences in tax rates are a significant consideration for anyone wanting to do business internationally.
 Pricing a product is not merely an exercise of cost recovery plus a bit of margin.
-Determing a sale price is a complex mix of decisions that take into consideration things like invoice currency, freight charges, delivery lead-times and delivery terms (Incoterms 2010), the security of payment, and the length of credit time given for that payment to materialise.
+Determining a sale price is a complex mix of decisions that take into consideration things like invoice currency, freight charges, delivery lead times and delivery terms (Incoterms 2020), the security of payment, and the length of credit time given for that payment to materialize.

 What is also important in this mix is the price competitiveness of your product at the end of the supply chain—that is, at the consumption stage.
 This may be an end user, such as a retail customer, or a business client that may use the material for further manufacturing processes.

 Unless your product is competitive at the end of the cycle, you will not sell it.
 How can domestic taxes be ignored?
 They can't.

 I can now hear someone saying: "But we sell Ex Works so it is not our problem."
 Well, it may be your problem once you discover that the price is not right, and you either miss out on the business altogether or you fail to realize the maximum revenue because your pricing model is wrong since you ignored the tax factor.

 It is important for you to know about taxes and other charges that occur during the distribution channels so you know what you can sell for or what you can buy at.
 This is very important advance information for successfully negotiating the deal.